xrettle/WFGY/TensionUniverse/BlackHole/Q053_existence_of_one_way_functions.md

 * Provide a reusable template for modeling hardness worlds in cryptography, complexity theory, and oversight tasks in AI.
 * Act as a calibration test for how far TU style encodings can structure reasoning about open complexity problems without claiming proofs or introducing hidden assumptions.

+Raising the E_level or N_level for Q053 refines the encoding and the narrative.
+It does not, by itself, change the canonical problem statement or claim that the existence of one way functions has been resolved.

 ---

 ## 10. Elementary but precise explanation